 A student may apply for a re-determination of eligibility through the APPEAL process.
-A student may submit an appeal for reinstatement on the basis of 1) mitigating circumstances or 2) after successfully rehabilitating the program 2.0 GPA or better and completion rate of 66.67%.
+A student may submit an appeal for reinstatement on the basis of 1) mitigating circumstances or 2) after successfully rehabilitating the program 2.0 GPA or better, completion rate of 66.67%, and maximum time frame of 150%.